Living Near Steep Slopes

 Ravine stability assessments

-Surrey also completes a Ravine Stability Assessment every two years.
-The City will be inspecting Surrey’s ravine slopes and channel banks beginning November in 2022 through to April 2023.
+Surrey also completes a Ravine Stability Assessment every few years.
+The City will be inspecting Surrey’s ravine slopes and channel banks late December 2024 through to April 2025.

 During an assessment, all ravines in the City are inspected and erosion zones are documented and classified.
 A Professional Engineer further examines any sites with significant erosion and recommends remedial actions to mitigate risks of slope failure.